PeakActivity/wundergraph-federation-demo/README.md

 - [WunderGraph Documentation](https://wundergraph.com/docs)

 Explore the docs to gain a deeper understanding of WunderGraph's capabilities and how to utilize them effectively in your projects.

----

-By following the steps and leveraging the features provided in this demo, you can efficiently manage your GraphQL Microservices using WunderGraph and Apollo Federation.
-If you have any questions or need further assistance, feel free to reach out via the [issue tracker](https://github.com/yourusername/wundergraph-federation-demo/issues).

-Happy coding!